hitzhangjie/golang-debugger-book/book.zh/9-develop-sym-debugger/1-架构设计/3-Service层设计.md

 	ToggleBreakpoint(id int) (*api.Breakpoint, error)
 	// ToggleBreakpointByName toggles on or off a breakpoint by name.
 	ToggleBreakpointByName(name string) (*api.Breakpoint, error)
-	// Allows user to update an existing breakpoint for example to change the information
+	// AmendBreakpoint allows user to update an existing breakpoint for example to change the information
 	// retrieved when the breakpoint is hit or to change, add or remove the break condition AmendBreakpoint(*api.Breakpoint) error
-	// Cancels a Next or Step call that was interrupted by a manual stop or by another breakpoint CancelNext() error
+	// CancelNext cancels a Next or Step call that was interrupted by a manual stop or by another breakpoint CancelNext() error

 	// ListThreads lists all threads.